Quick Facts about Canadian Citizenship

-- You might find it helpful to watch video tutorials by Citizenship and Immigration Canada on filling out application forms.
+- Watch video tutorials by Citizenship and Immigration Canada to guide you in filling out application forms.

 - Obtain and submit an application package for Canadian citizenship.
 Please note that there are different application packages for adults and minors.

-- To study for the Citizenship Test, you may download Discover Canada, The Rights and Responsibilities of Citizenship, available in various formats.
+- To study for the Citizenship Test, download Discover Canada, The Rights and Responsibilities of Citizenship, available in various formats.